ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 ### Sequence of actions to save the guestbook entry

+You can create an action that chains together a sequence of actions.
 The first sequence we create is used to persist a guest message.
 Given a name, an email and a comment, the sequence will:

-   * create a document to be persisted
+   * Create a document to be persisted
-   * store the document
+   * Store the document in the database

 1. Switch to **Cloud Functions**

-1. Create a new Node.js action named **prepare-entry-for-save**
+2. Create a new Node.js action named **prepare-entry-for-save**

-1. Use this code for the action:
+3. Use this code for the action:
    ```js
    /**
     * Prepare the guestbook entry to be persisted